John Dewey Academy of Learning: The West High School Design

 The West High School Design was by far the least popular among students, as it involved the loss of autonomy by integration into available space at nearby Green Bay West High School.
 Despite the student's opposition, this plan had wide district support because of the ease of retrofitting, and the fact that the district would not need to acquire or maintain further property.
 The district ultimately capitulated, and the school received its current location on Cherry Street.

-Cherry Street School (2019-Present)
+Cherry Street School (since 2019)

 During the summer of 2019, the school moved from its former Harvey Street location to its Cherry Street location, remaining on the east side of the city.

 The Cherry Street School was converted from an old office building and also temporarily houses the other charter school in Green Bay, the Northeast Wisconsin School of Innovation.
 The school currently operates on a five-year contractual term, the maximum allowed by Wisconsin state law.
 The next school year in which the contract will be again up for discussion is 2025–26.